Table of Contents

-CBD skin care is being touted as a revolution in treating everything from anti-aging to acne.
-It is understandable that some people are skeptical of these claims.
+Although not medically reviewed by the Food and Drug administration, CBD creams and other topical CBD products are being touted as a revolution in treating everything from anti-aging to acne.
+It is understandable that some people are skeptical of these CBD claims.
 So is this true, or is it just clever marketing?

 CBD or cannabidiol can come from either the marijuana or hemp variety of the cannabis sativa plant — Of the two strains of the Cannabis sativa plant, Hemp is the preferred choice for CBD as Hemp has significantly lower levels of THC.
 THC stands for tetrahydrocannabinol, which is the psychoactive ingredient in marijuana that is primarily responsible for the feeling of being “high,” which users experience when consuming marijuana.

 It is also important to know that there is a major distinction between hemp seed oil and CBD oil, even though they are very often marketed as one and the same.
-CBD oil is highly concentrated in cannabidiol, terpenes and flavonoids, whereas hemp seed oil is made from only the seeds of the hemp plant which has no CBD, and no medicinal value whatsoever.
+CBD oil is highly concentrated in cannabidiol CBD, terpenes and flavonoids, whereas hemp seed oil is made from only the seeds of the hemp plant which has no CBD, and no cannabindoids whatsoever.
 In fact, Hemp seed oil has been sold in grocery stores for decades.

 If you want to be certain that the CBD skin care you purchase or are looking to purchase contains CBD, look for cannabidiol on the list of ingredients.